Apipie/apipie-rails/README.rst

 you want automatically transform this string to an array.

 To use it, set processing_value configuration variable to true.
-In your action, use values variable instead of params.
+In your action, use api_params variable instead of params.

 Also by using `internal_name` you can separate your API parameters names from the names you are using inside your code.